DanielMartensson/MataveControl/README.md

 # matavecontrol
-GNU Octave and MATLAB control toolbox
+Matavecontrol is a basic toolbox for controll engineering.
+The toolbox can be used for both GNU Octave and MATLAB®.